Itinerary for 2018 and 2019 scottish PROGRAMME

 Induction day – a chance to get to know Edinburgh and find out more about the programme with a wonderful walking tour.
 With a rich history Edinburgh is packed with historic architecture and hidden nooks and crannies, underground passageways, secret tunnels and mysterious Old Town closes.
 Edinburgh was the first ever city to be designated a UNESCO City of Literature in 2004.
 From the cobbled streets of the Cowgate to the Georgian grandeur of New Town, Scotland’s capital has inspired many of the world’s best-loved authors including Sir Walter Scott, Robert Burns, Ian Rankin, Irvine Welsh and Arthur Conan Doyle.

-You will take part in fascinating practical sessions at the Royal Collection sites of the Palace of Holyroodhouse and The Queen’s Gallery.
+You will enjoy a private tour of The Royal Yacht Britannia.
+Her Majesty's Yacht Britannia is the former royal yacht of the British monarch, Queen Elizabeth II, in service from 1954 until 1997 with beautiful and significant mid century modern interiors.
+The tour will be followed by refreshments on board!
+After which we will be given a tour of Edinburgh Museum’s Collection Centre which is an amazing treasure trove of objects spanning a wide range of subjects.
+The following day you will take part in a fascinating practical session at the Royal Collection sites of the Palace of Holyroodhouse and The Queen’s Gallery.
 The Palace of Holyroodhouse is the official residence of the Monarchy in Scotland.
 Founded as a monastery in 1128 at the end of the Royal Mile in Edinburgh, the Palace of Holyroodhouse is a very significant site indeed in terms of Scottish history.
 Best known as the home of Mary, Queen of Scots, the Palace was the setting for many dramatic episodes in her short reign.

 We visit Falkland Palace and explore current challenges facing the house, grounds and collection with their specialist staff.
 This Renaissance palace was the country residence of the Stuart monarchs and was a favourite place of Mary, Queen of Scots who went hunting and hawking around the woods and park, which is still beautifully maintained today.